YaminAlam/NBA-Player-Stats/README.md

-# DC-Crime-Stats
+# NBA-Player-Stats
-An examination into what factors influnece the crime statistics in the DC metro area
+An examination into NBA player stats for the 2017-2018 season